 Firstly, there are code requirements for a sheave’s overall diameter as it relates to cable diameter.
 This ratio is 40:1.
 So, for example, if your worn sheave is 20 inches in diameter utilizing half-inch cables, the sheave is considered non-regroovable by virtue of the fact that reducing its rope pitch diameter below twenty inches would result in a sheave diameter: cable diameter of less than 40:1.

 Also, sheave castings, from which sheaves are machined, are inherently softer as you machine deeper into the material.
 It’s important to consider this when a sheave may have already undergone a re-groove and has the proper material thickness to accommodate an additional re-groove.
-You may find that the material’s brinell hardness has degraded well below original specifications and would then wear unacceptably quickly when compared to the original.
+You may find that the material’s brinell hardness has degraded well below original specifications and would then wear unacceptably quickly over time when compared to the original.
 Also, there are sheave specifications in use today that require high-strength cables.
 That cable may also contribute to accelerated wear of the rope grooves over time if they are softer than originally specified.

 Lastly, while not common, there is an elevated risk that deepening a rope groove will expose porosity or voids in the underlying sheave material that went previously undetected.
 While cosmetic flaws in the sidewalls of sheaves or supporting structure may be patched and/or graded a “pass” because they do not degrade the sheave’s commercial operation, a void or pore in the groove could be exposed once machining has begun and ultimately scrap the sheave.